Why Can't I Put My Phone Down at Night? The Science and the Fix

 4. Build Identity Through Streaks

-SunBreak tracks consecutive nights locked.
-At 7+ days, you get a flame icon.
-This is not just gamification — it taps into identity-based habit change.
-After 14 days, you are no longer "trying to stop scrolling."
-You are "someone with a 14-night streak."
+Tracking consecutive nights locked taps into identity-based habit change.
+After 14 days, you are no longer "trying to stop scrolling" -- you are "someone with a 14-night streak."
 Breaking the chain becomes harder because it conflicts with your self-image.

 The Timeline